-Humantay Lake hike difficulty can be manage gradually if necessary with an optional horse bag riding very accessible to all the visitors Humantay Lake history began together with the most amazing ancient Mountain Connections in the Andes Mountain range spiritual and full of energy natural DE glaciation snow caped mountain resource Humantay Lake Altitude over 385 meters above sea Level or 14,000 Ft.
+Humantay Lake hikes difficulty can be managed gradually if necessary with an optional horse bag riding very accessible to all the visitors Humantay Lake history began together with the most amazing ancient Mountain Connections in the Andes Mountain range spiritual and full of energy natural DE glaciation snow-capped mountain resource Humantay Lake Altitude over 385 meters above sea Level or 14,000 Ft.

-Full day tour.
+Full-day tour.
 We will start from your hotel at 06:00 AM and drive over the Andes for 3 hours to the base of the Mountain Soraypampa over 4,000 masl.
 (13,500 Ft.).
-At your arrival we will get ready to hike for 3 hours round trip 6 km (3.8 miles).
-This look out point up top is a place to enjoy the lake and the snow capped mountains of the beautiful Andes.
+At your arrival, we will get ready to hike for 3 hours round trip of 6 km (3.8 miles).
+This look-out point up top is a place to enjoy the lake and the snow-capped mountains of the beautiful Andes.
 After you are finished taking in the views enough we will return to the base Mountain Soraypampa for lunch.
 Then we will drive back to Cusco arriving at approximately 4 PM.

-When deciding to embark on an exploration of an area such as Peru, there are things that should be remembered as you plan to face the elements.
-Remember, you can never over plan for a trip to travel abroad.
+When deciding to embark on an exploration of an area such as Peru, some things should be remembered as you plan to face the elements.
+Remember, you can never over-plan for a trip to travel abroad.
 When planning to visit Cusco, Peru, remember these important tips.

 You can never be too careful when it comes to protecting yourself from harmful UV rays.
 The higher the elevation, the harsher the effects of the sun.
 Wearing sunscreen or sunblock is essential, especially being at an altitude of 4,200 meters above sea level.

 Anytime you do any extensive outdoor activity, it’s a good idea to have a first-aid kit somewhere nearby.
 You may also wish to bring elevation sickness pills, which can help prevent illness from not acclimating properly to high elevations.